MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 1. On the **New policy created** page, select **Done** to finish publishing your label policy.

-You have successfully published the Internal and HR sensitivity labels.
-Note that it can take up to 24 hours for changes to replicate to all users and services.
+You've published the Internal label group and its HR label so users can apply them to HR documents.
+It might take up to 24 hours for the policy to propagate across services.

-## Task 5 – Configure auto labeling
+## Task 6 – Configure auto-labeling

-In this task, you'll create a sensitivity label for financial data and configure it to apply automatically to content containing specific financial identifiers, such as credit card numbers and bank routing information.
+You'll now create a child label for financial data and configure it to apply automatically to content containing financial identifiers such as credit card or bank routing numbers.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-cl1\admin** account.